gorankarlic/lecture-dlt/README.md

 ## 2. Clone this repository

 - If you did not clone the repository before then you need to clone it first
-- If you did the repository before then you need to update it
+- If you did clone the repository before then you need to fetch (i.e. update) it

 ### 2.1 Clone the repository